Ph-IRES/workshop_data-analysis/statistics/biodiversity/permanova.md

 	---
 	Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

+Interpretion of the results of PERMANOVA is straight forward and just like an ANOVA.
+For descriptions of PERMANOVA, see the bulleted list at the top of this document.

+* _Permutations_:  PERMANOVA utilizes a [permutation test](https://en.wikipedia.org/wiki/Permutation_test) to determine if there are significant differences in the [respoonse (dependent) variables](https://en.wikipedia.org/wiki/Permutation_test) among the groups defined by the [predictor (independent) variables](https://en.wikipedia.org/wiki/Permutation_test).
+The purpose of the permutations is to generate a [null distribution](https://en.wikipedia.org/wiki/Null_distribution) that the observed test statistic can be compared against.
+The [test statistic](https://en.wikipedia.org/wiki/Test_statistic) is a value that indicates the amount of difference among the groupings of your [unit of observation](https://en.wikipedia.org/wiki/Unit_of_observation).
+In a nutshell, the units of observation (video transects or survey sites or individuals or ...) are randomly shuffled among the multivariate response variable values.
+These values can represent DNA sequences, community composition, morphology, etc.  Imagine shuffling entire rows in the `data_vegan.env` tibble, then calculating a

 ## test for differences in species composition with depth and site by each predictor, this is the default behavior, so `by` is not necessary
 ```r